10 Expert-approved Construction Accounting Best Practices

 3. Use Time Tracking Software With Geofencing

 A construction company’s labor force can include a combination of salaried employees, union and non-union workers, and independent contractors.
-Tracking the labor hours and costs on multiple projects can become disorganized easily, which is why it’s important to take advantage of web-based tools and mobile apps available for construction companies of all sizes to automate the process and reduce human error and oversight.
+Tracking the labor hours and costs on multiple projects can become challenging, so to automate the process and reduce human error and oversight, it’s important to take advantage of web-based tools and mobile apps.

-Not only is it essential to use some form of time tracking software, but it’s also a good idea to invest in an app with geofencing that reminds your employees to clock in and out and allows you to track employee location as they travel at work.
+Not only is it essential to use some form of time tracking software, but it’s also a good idea to invest in an app with geofencing.
+This reminds your employees to clock in and out and allows you to monitor your employees’ locations as they travel while at work.

 4. Manage Change Orders

 Construction accounting software helps automate standard processes like job costing and estimate comparisons and also enables contractors to better track a project’s profitability.
-We recommended Sage 100 Contractor as one of the best construction accounting software, specifically because of its enterprise resource planning (ERP) features that include project management, remote time tracking by employees, and equipment management.
-Sage 100 Contractor is also a full accounting software package, with a job costing capability that allows you to generate cost reports and check job cost journals, labor journals, and billing summaries.
+Sage 100 Contractor is one of our best construction accounting software, specifically because of its enterprise resource planning (ERP) features, which include project management, remote time tracking by employees, and equipment management.
+It’s a full accounting software package, with a job costing capability that allows you to generate cost reports and check job cost journals, labor journals, and billing summaries.

-You can review other great choices in our guide to the best small business accounting software.
+You can review other great options in our guide to the best small business accounting software.

 Because there are so many variables that factor into processing payroll for a construction company, it’s important to select the right construction payroll provider.
 The ability to manage multiple pay rates is key for processing payroll as are multistate, union-specific, and job costing tools.